-Radiolar eves were light adapted at mid $(1.3\times10^2 \text{ W sr}^{-1} \text{ m}^{-2})$ for 10 min and then presented with a sinusoidal stimulus oscillating between maximum illumination (2.5×102 W sr-1 m-2) and dark for 10 s followed by a 1 min recovery time at average intensity.
+Radiolar eyes were light adapted at mid-intensity (1.3 x 10 W sr-1 m-2) for 10 minutes and then presented with a sinusoidal stimulus oscillating between maximum illumination (2.5 x 10 W sr-1 m-2) and dark for 10 Seconds followed by a minute recovery time at average intensity.
 The oscillation frequency was increased from 5 to 50 Hz in 5 Hz increments for each successive recording.
-The resulting ERG response recordings were analysed in MATLAB.
-Recordings were then cropped to the length of 25 cycles starting at 5000 ms post-initiation and fast Fourier transformed (FFT).
+The resulting ERG response recordings were analysed in Matlab.
+Recordings were then cropped to the length of 25 cycles starting at 5000-ms-post-initiation and fast Fourier transformed (FFT).
 The response strength was determined as the power of the Fourier transform at the frequency of stimulation.
-Power curves were generated for each eve at the 10 frequencies and then normalised and averaged.
-A 5% power threshold was designated as the critical flicker fusion frequency.
+Power curves were generated for each eye at the 10 frequencies and then normalised and averaged.
+A five percent power threshold was designated as the critical flicker fusion frequency.